thebuilder/gulp-project-template/README.md

 gulp-project-template
 =====================

-The basic setup for a new web project using Gulp.
+My basic setup for a new web project using Gulp.